ProjectCodeMeter

 Optionally,

-to obtain the bottom margin for a price quote you produce to
+obtain the bottom margin for a price quote you produce to

 your clients.